UK struggling with coronavirus tests amid global shortage

 Whitty also said that the modeling being used by the authorities was based on the assumption that a lot of people would still have to go to work, despite government orders that people should stay at home unless it was absolutely necessary to leave.

-The government appealed on Tuesday for 250,000 volunteers to help the health service cope with the crisis, and Johnson said on Wednesday a far greater number had already come forward.
+The government appealed on Tuesday for 250,000 volunteers to help the health service cope with the crisis, and Johnson said on Wednesday 405,000 had already come forward.

-“I want to offer a special thank-you to everyone who has now volunteered to help the NHS,” Johnson said.

-“When we launched the appeal last night we hoped to get 250,000 volunteers over a few days, but I can tell you that in just 24 hours, 405,000 people have responded to the call.”

-Reporting by Andy Bruce, William James and Elizabeth Howcroft; writing by Estelle Shirbon; editing by Stephen Addison
+Additional reporting by Elizabeth Howcroft; writing by Estelle Shirbon; editing by Stephen Addison